deepakbackuply/softaculous_api/cpanel/guide/remote_import.md

 ## Remote Import an installation using Softaculous API guide

-This document will explain how to import your installations from some other server to Softaculous on your server using remote.
+This guide will explain how to import your installations from some other server to Softaculous on your server using remote.
 (For eg. If you want to import a WordPress Installation installed on any other server to Softaculous on your server.)

 ### via cURL
 ```php